oracle-livelabs/spatial-graph/spatial-python/cleanup/cleanup.md

 ## Introduction

-You may clean-up your workshop environment by resetting your Autonomous Database to pre-workshop state.
+You may clean-up your workshop environment by resetting your Autonomous AI Database to pre-workshop state.

 Estimated Lab Time: 2 minutes

 ### Objectives

-* Reset Autonomous Database to pre-workshop state
+* Reset Autonomous AI Database to pre-workshop state

 ### Prerequisites

-* Active Autonomous Database instance
+* Active Autonomous AI Database instance

-## Task 1: Reset Autonomous Database to pre-workshop state
+## Task 1: Reset Autonomous AI Database to pre-workshop state

 1. Run the following to remove all database artifacts created in this workshop.